bpmconcept/ping-this/README.md

-StreamSocketCommandPing         | Sends a custom payload through a TCP/UDP/Unix socket and checks the response DatabasePing                    | Establishes a connection to a database using PDO DatabaseQueryPing               | Executes a SQL query on a database using PDO
+StreamSocketCommandPing         | Sends a custom payload through a TCP/UDP/Unix socket and checks the response DatabasePing                    | Establishes a connection to a database using PDO DatabaseQueryPing               | Executes a SQL query on a database using PDO LdapSearchPing                  | Executes a query on a LDAP server and checks the response

 ### Built-in Alarms